Patricia Hill Collins: Representation of media

-On November 21, 2018, a YouTube video titled "Intersectionality and Sociology- Professor Patricia Hill Collins."
-Collins gives a keynote lecture at the University of Cambridge during the university’s 50 Years of Sociology conference.
-In this lecture she is reflecting on her sociology career as well as “discussing critically the intersectional approach and alternative knowledge projects, and returning to the core question that motivates her work: What will it take for Black people to be free?”
+On November 21, 2018, Collins gave a keynote lecture on "Intersectionality and Sociology" at the University of Cambridge during the university's 50 Years of Sociology conference.
+In this lecture, she reflected on her sociology career as well as "discussing critically the intersectional approach and alternative knowledge projects, and returning to the core question that motivates her work: What will it take for Black people to be free?"